A Bridge Across The Pond

 As Rob McElhenney and Ryan Reynolds bought some American spirit to Wrexham, Moneypenny brings a touch of Britishness to Atlanta.

-Moneypenny is bringing a little bit of Britain to Atlanta by transferring two of its team and creating a mini- Wrexham community with the appointment of Ela Bayraktar as Marketing Manager and Stephanie Vaughan Jones as Head of Business Development.
-Both Ela and Stephanie have between them been at Moneypenny in their UK offices in Wrexham (UK) for 20 years and are very much looking forward to their new roles in the Moneypenny Atlanta offices where they will be responsible for supporting the growth and development of the business.
+After a successful tour in the US and with Welcome to Wrexham‘s second season due to release on September 12th and North Wales adopting Rob McElhenney and Ryan Reynolds as it’s soccer saviors, we thought we’d talk about how Moneypenny is bringing a little bit of Britain to Atlanta.
+Aside from our UK office making an aerial appearance in the show’s first season, two Moneypenny team members from the UK have started creating a mini Wrexham community Stateside with the appointment of Ela Bayraktar as Marketing Manager and Stephanie Vaughan-Jones as Head of Business Development.
+Both Ela and Stephanie have been at Moneypenny in their Wrexham-based UK office for 20 years between the two of them and have been enjoying their new roles in Moneypenny’s Atlanta office where they are responsible for supporting the growth and development of the business.

-Moneypenny in Atlanta is expanding rapidly and is also recruiting for a new head of marketing and many other roles.
-Recognizing the value and importance of connecting culture, Moneypenny, is linking its Atlanta and Wrexham, UK, headquarters through an exchange program, with team members spending time in their sister country getting to know each other as well as the quirks and customs of being part of a global family.
+Moneypenny is expanding rapidly in Atlanta and is currently recruiting for many roles.
+Recognizing the value and importance of connecting culture, Moneypenny is linking it’s Atlanta and Wrexham headquarters through an exchange program, with team members spending time in their sister country getting to know each other as well as the quirks and customs of being part of a global family.

-Stephanie Vaughan Jones has recently moved to Atlanta on a long placement commented: “I jumped at the opportunity to work abroad and experience new ways of working, and Atlanta is an amazing place to live and work.
+Stephanie Vaughan-Jones has moved to Atlanta on a long placement and commented: “I jumped at the opportunity to work abroad and experience new ways of working, and Atlanta is an amazing place to live and work.
 I can’t get over how welcoming everyone has been and how vibrant the business scene is.
 Just as Rob McElhenney and Ryan Reynolds have have bought a touch of American spirit to Wrexham, we will be bringing a touch of Britishness to Atlanta.”

-Of course, there are a few words commonly used on either side of the Pond, which Ela and her colleagues have put together to help their colleagues:
+Of course, there are a few words commonly used on either side of the pond, which Ela and her colleagues have converted into a guide for those lost in translation:

 US UK